Labour movement: Political parties

 Modern labour parties originated from an increase in organising activities in Europe and European colonies during the 19th century, such as the Chartist movement in the United Kingdom during 1838–48.

 In 1891, localised labour parties were formed, by trade union members in British colonies in Australasia.
 In 1899, the Labour Party for the Colony of Queensland briefly formed the world's first labour government, lasting one week.
 From 1901, when six colonies federated to form the Commonwealth of Australia, several labour parties amalgamated to form the Australian Labor Party (ALP).

-The British Labour Party was created as the Labour Representation Committee, following an 1899 resolution by the Trade Union Congress.
+The British Labour Party was created as the Labour Representation Committee, following an 1899 resolution by the Trades Union Congress.

 While archetypal labour parties are made of direct union representatives, in addition to members of geographical branches, some union federations or individual unions have chosen not to be represented within a labour party and/or have ended association with them.